iris-hep/iris-hep.github.io/_codas-hep-students/2026/rhysics.md

 Combination of the weak mixing angle measurement across LHC experiments and testing the standard model to its limits in Run 3.

 ## I want to know more about:
-Best practices for maintaining reproducable analysis frameworks.
+Best practices for maintaining reproducible analysis frameworks.